a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2021-07-08 badcracker reported a bug which allowed to bypass the CAPTCHA protection under special conditions.
+The issue has been resolved.
+The reward is pending.

 \- 2021-04-06 Murimi M. reported a vulnerability that allowed to log into a user account with an access code or BTC address without passing a captcha ($30).

 \- 2021-03-11 Foysal Ahmed Fahim reported a vulnerability that allowed a possible takeover of an unused A-ADS subdomain ($30).